 The Hawk Creek Wildlife Center will bring some of its “residents” to the State Fair this year.
-Over 15 birds will be on display in the NY State Park daily form 10:00am to 6:00pm with three daily flying shows at 12:00, 2:00 and 4:00pm.
+Over 15 birds will be on display in the NY State Park daily from 10:00am to 6:00pm.

 Bubble Blast Run

-You’ll never have more fun at a running event than at the Bubble Blast 5K Run, which takes place at 8:00am on Sunday, August 28 starting at Chevy Court.
-Yes, it’s a 5K run and you can keep an official time if you like, but it might be difficult to resist the temptation to run through the fun and foamy obstacles along the way.
+You’ll never have more fun at a running event than at the Bubble Blast Run, which takes place at 10:00am on Sunday, August 28 starting at Chevy Court.
+It might be difficult to resist the temptation to run through the fun and foamy obstacles along the way!
 The Sudsy Slip & Slide and the Human Car Wash are just two of the bubble-filled obstacles that make this a run unlike any other.
-There’s also a shorter version, a 3K course, for smaller runners.

 Its fun for the whole family, but it has a serious goal, too.
-The run raises money for ACR Health’s Youth Services Division and for Operation Walk, which pays for surgery for Americans and others abroad who have no access to health care.
+The run raises money for ACR Health’s Youth Services Division.

 Register before the event for and save $5 per person off the price on the day of the event.
 Your registration includes admission to the Fair and a Bubble Blast Run T-shirt.
 Full-price admission tickets will also be available the day of the event.
 Register now at www.bubbleblastrun.com to make sure you don’t miss the happiest, bubbliest day you’ll ever have in running shoes.

 Butter & Cheese Sculptures